Gr0sCrane/GameRpg/README.md

 ***
 ## On Windows 10/11.
 * Double click on the .exe file.
 It should launch the game.
+If it doesn't work, compile it by yourself using gcc and the .dll files of the library SDL2.
+Use MINGW64 and write **make**.
+Then write **./gameRpg_Win.exe** and launch the game.

 ## On Linux.
 * I would probably do a separate build for Linux.
 TODO